-There have been many attempts to replace unsustainable plastic utensils, but none are as innovative as Loliware.
-The company sells the world’s first edible cups, which are made from seaweed and organic sweeteners.
+There have been many attempts to replace single-use plastics, but Loliware took a different approach.
+Loliware sells the world’s first edible cups, which are made from seaweed and organic sweeteners.
 Founders Chelsea Briganti and Leigh Ann Tucker appeared on Shark Tank and made a deal with Mark Cuban and Barbara Corcoran.
-As of 2023, Loliware is worth $4 million.
+Latest figures reveal Loliware is worth $10 million.

 Chelsea’s and Leigh’s Background

-The two became best friends, and after earning their BFA in 2010, they founded their first company together, The Way We See the World was a design studio that lasted for more than three years.
+The two became best friends, and after earning their BFA in 2010, they founded their first company together, The Way We See the World was a design studio that lasted for over three years.

 The Birth of Loliware

-They used seaweed to create biodegradable cups that were also edible.
-Not only that, they were made with natural sweeteners that produced different flavors in the cups.
+The ladies used seaweed to create biodegradable cups that were also edible.
+Not only that, the cups were made with natural sweeteners that produced different flavors.
 This made them suitable for various drinks and desserts.

 They grabbed the number one spot in the competition and were inspired to turn it into a business.
 The pair raised $10,000 from Kickstarter in 2011 but didn’t start operations until 2015.
 In three months, the business made $110,000 in revenue.